-Eric Weaver founded Opportunity Fund in 1994.
+Eric Weaver founded Opportunity Fund (now Accion Opportunity Fund) in 1994.
 Under Eric’s leadership Opportunity Fund grew to become the nation’s largest non-profit microlender to small businesses, with $250 million in loan originations and a loan portfolio under management exceeding $100 million.
 Opportunity Fund also led a pioneering microsavings program, successfully deployed over $285 million in New Markets Tax Credit allocations, and $110 million in affordable housing loans.

 Beginning in September 2017, Eric moved into a new role as a Senior Advisor to Opportunity Fund’s CEO, in which he continues to work on forging partnerships, attracting new investments and charting overall strategy.